Skip to main content

 Written by Nate Rodriguez

-Updated over a month ago
+Updated over a week ago

 As an administrator on your Albert license, you have the option to create “mega-classes” to provide students with self-paced practice for high-stakes exams.
-“Mega-classes” are created using the same process as a typical Albert classroom and have all the same functionality.
+“Mega-classes” are created using the same process as a typical Albert classroom and have all the same functionalities.
 However, “mega-classes” can hold up to 1,000 students for assignment-based or independent practice-based study.

 “Mega-class” Use Cases

 There are several ways to use “mega-classes” with your students.
-Most schools have used “mega-classes” in the following ways, but the options are truly endless.
+Most schools have used “mega-classes” in the following ways, but the options are truly endless:

-1. Open a college entrance subject (ACT®, SAT®, or PSAT®) for independent practice
+1. Open a college entrance subject (ACT®, SAT®, or PSAT®) for independent practice.

-2. Open AP® subjects for independent practice during the Spring semester
+2. Open AP® subjects for independent practice during the Spring semester.

-3. Assign college entrance or state assessments to “mega-classes” for self-paced practice
+3. Assign college entrance or state assessments to “mega-classes” for self-paced practice.

-4. Open middle school subjects for independent practice as additional study materials for students who need extra review
+4. Open middle school subjects for independent practice as additional study materials for students who need extra review.

 Creating a “Mega-class”